snnagel/Structural-Color-by-Cascading-TIR/README.md

 To generate images of the color distribution download all files into one folder and open CreateColorDistribution.m in MATLAB, set your input parameters and run.
 Be sure that any subfolders are included on the matlab path.

 Typical runtime is about 5 minutes depending on resolution of the calculation

+For 2D analysis comparison to cylinders, run AnalysisCylinder.m from the 2DImageAnalysisAndCalc folder.
+The dependency on various parameters can be created from parameterTrends.m